seralouk/seralouk.github.io/_pages/about.md

 <meta name="google-site-verification" content="-KXtUwKiZPbH6QKiAJTOFGx7X1oFTnGS4dZLv7eq3Xg" />

-Since March 1st, 2023 I have been working as a **Data Scientist** in the Medical Algos and Data (MAD) team at Natural Cycles (Geneva, Switzerland).
+Since August 15th, 2024 I have been working as a **Data Scientist** at the International Air Transport Association (IATA, Geneva Office).
+Prior to this, I worked as a Data Scientist in the Medical Algos and Data (MAD) team at Natural Cycles (Geneva, Switzerland) from March 2023 to May 2024.

-Before joining NC, I worked as a Postdoctoral researcher at the University of Geneva & University Hospital of Bern since the 1st of June & July 2021, respectively.
+Before joining IATA and NC, I worked as a Researcher/Data Scientist at the University of Geneva & University Hospital of Bern since the 1st of June & July 2021, respectively.
 I hold a **Ph.D.** in Electrical Engineering from the Swiss Federal Institute of Technology Lausanne (EPFL), a **M.Sc.** in Neuroscience from the University of Geneva, and a **Diploma in Electrical & Computer Engineering**, equivalent to an M.Eng., from the National Technical University of Athens.

 ## Expertise